-Want a unique new and effective Home Workout For Upper Body?
+Do want a unique new and effective Home Workout For Upper Body?
 Great, I got you!
 So, I personally built this workout for maximal upper body strength.
+It’s a powerful hybrid routine that combines calisthenics and resistance band training for superior results!

 My Home Workout For Upper Body Summarised